ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/installing-a-module.md

 Once CommandBox is done, you can log into ContentBox, and click 'Modules > Manage' and activate the module ( or reinit the app ).

-Now, you have quickly installed a module, and activated it... time to use the module.
+Now, you have quickly installed a module, and activated it...time to use the module.

 ## Can I install a Module without CommandBox?

 Absolutely, you can just copy a module into your modules folder, and sometimes, your modules will not be on Forgebox... a perfect example, Commercial Products, like DataBoss.

 For a customer recently, who has a large custom database, we decided we wanted to use Databoss to help our customer view, add and edit data.
-DataBoss is a commercial product of Ortus Solutions (description below) and a complete Application in a Module.
-You can download a trial of Databoss, and drop into your Modules folder, activate it, and now you have a full DataBoss application running on your /databoss route/url.
+DataBoss is a commercial product of Ortus Solutions and a complete Application in a Module.
+You can download a trial of Databoss, drop into your Modules folder, activate it, and now you have a full DataBoss application running on your /databoss route/url.